 Florida is also testing a lot more people than it did at the beginning of the pandemic, which would explain the surge, at least partly.
 Soon after the opening of businesses and beaches, along with easing of restrictions, cases increased, and the state of Florida tried to gain control over the situation by increasing testing and decreasing transmission through carriers.
 However, it was late, and the damage was already done.

 Impact of the Surge

-Florida’s healthcare system, just like New York’s, struggled with this surge but it has for the moment helped to have a basic idea of what coronavirus is and how to treat it to their best abilities.
+Florida’s healthcare system, just like New York’s, struggled with this surge but it has for the moment helped to have a basic idea of what coronavirus is and how to treat it to its best abilities.
 But that wasn’t enough, the hospitals were overcrowded and the staff strained to provide for all with very little resources.
 Soon after the surge, antiviral stocks ran out and ICUs were overfilled, with no more space left for new patients.
 Self-isolation in their own homes was recommended for milder cases.

 Not just that, but due to the lack of proper measures taken during the testing of the many infected, a lot of medical staff ended up contracting corona themselves.
 Many of them also ended up needing to be admitted to an ICU, on a ventilating system.

 How has Florida Responded to the Surge?

 Miami-Dade and Broward Counties of Florida accounted for 44% of the cases in Florida and both have closed down any summer camps and beaches as of July 21.
 The whole of Florida is back on lockdown with summer camps, businesses, and restaurants being closed for the summer until the situation betters itself.
 Even though many have been protesting for the reopening of schools in the US, no official announcement has yet been made.